FeniRahmi/Feni-Portfolio/README.md

 ![](images/sentiment.png)

 # [Project 13 : Exploratory Data of K-pop Idols](https://github.com/FeniRahmi/EDA-Kpop-idols/blob/main/EDA%20Kpop%20idols.ipynb)
 K-pop idols have data!
 And it will be interesting if we explore this to answer several general questions.
 I created some features based on the existing features.
 I used jupyter notebook for this project.
 The dataset is about K-pop idols profile from 1992 to 2020.
+I also wrote the article about this project in medium : [Feni Rahmi](https://fenirahmi-fr.medium.com/exploratory-data-of-k-pop-idols-8693b44ac312).